kanzwataru/tex2sdf/README.md

 I claim no responsibility in the event the original author retracts his statement.

 ### What is SDF?

+An SDF (Signed-Distance-Field) is a field with a signed distance.
+That is a circular description isn't it!
+Essentially it is a field where each point describes how far away from an implicit shape it is situated.
+The distance can be either positive or negative.

+See Inigo Quilez's page on [2D SDF Functions](https://iquilezles.org/articles/distfunctions2d/) for more info.
+For how this relates to textures, consider [Chirs Cummings' excellent article series](https://shaderfun.com/2018/07/23/signed-distance-fields-part-8-gradients-bevels-and-noise/).

 ### Why C?
 Why header-only?